This

 2

-by the evidence presented.
-In cases where it may have been appropriate to do
+the evidence presented.
+In cases where it may have been appropriate to

 3